Energy spectra of non-local internal gravity wave turbulence

-To identify the prefactor of the spectra, we write the scaling law expected for the transfer time $\tau_{tr}$ from the analysis of Eqs.~(\ref{eq:eqkineticID}) and (\ref{eq:kineticID2}).
-This leads to the relation $1/\tau_{tr} \sim N \Psi k_\perp^2/k_z^2$ where $\Psi$ is a non-dimensional number defined by the integral
+To identify the prefactor of the spectrum~(\ref{eq:solutionNk}), we write the scaling law expected for the diffusive time $\tau_{d}$ from the analysis of Eqs.~(\ref{eq:eqkineticID}) and (\ref{eq:kineticID2}).
+This leads to the relation $1/\tau_{d} \sim N \Psi k_\perp^2/k_z^2$ where $\Psi$ is a non-dimensional number defined by the integral